MKilani/EgyVoc/README.md

 The file EgyVoc_tester.py can be downloaded from the github repository https://github.com/MKilani/EgyVoc/EgyVoc_tester

-In order to run the test, first run the Java module EgyVoc_FAAL.jar .

-Then the file EgyVoc_tester.py can be run from command line with:
+The file EgyVoc_tester.py can be run from command line with:

 ```shell
 python3 EgyVoc_tester.py